idan/sartorial/readme.md

 # Sartorial

-A pleasantly clean dark theme for the [Textual IRC client](http://codeux.com/textual/).
+A pleasantly clean dark theme for the [Textual IRC client](http://codeux.com/textual/), specifically Textual 2.1.1 and up.
+If you don't feel like [building it yourself](http://github.com/codeux/textual), you can [get a binary build](http://inzain.net/textual-builds/) courtesy of Zain's Qwalitee Software Buildz™®.

 ## What's awesome about it?